You are here:

 National Capital Greenbelt

-The Greenbelt showcases farms, forests, sand dunes, wetlands and natural trails.
+The Greenbelt includes farms, forests, sand dunes, wetlands and nature trails.
 Enjoy a fall-themed picnic, take a family hike under colourful leaves or visit a local farm.
-The Greenbelt’s close proximity to residential areas across Ottawa makes it the perfect destination to enjoy a cozy fall day.
+There are several pick-your-own farms and markets where you can purchase fresh produce and encourage local food production.

 Gatineau Park